celesq/Social-Media-Network/README.md

       Repost #6 by Alex

   ## Feed
-      Command: feed <username> <feed-size>
+      Command: FEED <username> <feed-size>
       Displays the most recent posts made by the user and their friends.

       Example:
-      feed Andrei 5
+      FEED Andrew 5
       Output:
-      Luca: "Nu-mi vine sa cred cine a castigat Grand Prix-ul de la Miami"
+      Luke: "I can’t believe who won the Grand Prix in Miami"
-      Ana: "Ati auzit ultima melodie a lui Kanye?"
+      Anna: "Have you heard Kanye’s new song?"
-      Alex: "Buna TPU, merita sa dau la Poli?"
+      Alex: "Hey TPU, should I apply to Poli?"
-      Mihnea: "Vand Golf 4"
+      Matthew: "Selling my Golf 4"
-      Mihai: "Al doilea"
+      Michael: "Second one!"

   ## Viewing Profile
-      Command: view-profile <username>
+      Command: VIEW-PROFILE <username>
       Displays all posts and reposts made by a specific user.

       Example:
-      view-profile Andrei
+      VIEW-PROFILE Andrew
       Output:
-      Posted: "Prima mea postare"
+      Posted: "My first post"
-      Reposted: "Shaorma e veatza mea"
+      Reposted: "Shawarma is life"

   ## Friends That Reposted
-      Command: friends-repost <username> <post-id>
+      Command: FRIENDS-REPOST <username> <post-id>
       Displays which of the user’s friends reposted a specific post.

       Example:
-      friends-repost Andrei 5
+      FRIENDS-REPOST Andrew 5
       Output:
       Friends that reposted:
-      Mihai
+      Michael
       Alex
-      Ana
+      Anna

   ## Clique Detection
-      Command: common-group <username>
+      Command: COMMON-GROUP <username>
       Finds the largest friend group (clique) that includes the specified user, using the Bron–Kerbosch algorithm.

       Example:
-      common-group Alex
+      COMMON-GROUP Alex
       Output:
       The closest friend group of Alex is:
       Alex
-      Ana
+      Anna
-      Ioana
+      John
-      Mihai
+      Michael

   ## Exiting the Program
-      Command: exit
+      Command: EXIT
       Ends the program, frees all allocated memory, and stops execution.

-      Example: exit
+      Example: EXIT
       Output: (no message shown)

 # Brief presentation of the implementation

-This project implements a social network simulation using graphs and trees.
-Below is an explanation of how each feature is implemented:
+This project implements a complete social network simulation using graphs and trees.
+Below is a detailed explanation of how each feature works:

   ## Friendship Management
   Friendships are stored in adjacency lists, with bidirectional links between users.
-  Adding or removing a friend updates both lists.
+  Adding or removing a friend updates both lists simultaneously.
-  The distance between users is calculated using BFS traversal of the friendship graph.
+  The distance between users is calculated using BFS traversal.
-  Functions like `common`, `popular`, and `suggestions` rely on adjacency traversal and sorting for display.
+  Functions like `common`, `popular`, and `suggestions` rely on adjacency traversal and sorting by user ID.

   ## Post and Repost System
-  Posts and reposts are represented as nodes in a tree.
+  Posts and reposts are represented as nodes in a tree structure.
   Each node stores:
   - A unique ID
   - Author name